analogdevicesinc/msdk/Examples/MAX78000/CNN/UNet-highres-demo/Utility/README.md

 ## Example Usage

-Load and run U-Net Hi-Resolution demo on MAX78000 EVKIT or Feather board.
+Load and run UNet Hi-Resolution demo on MAX78000 EVKIT or Feather board.
 Next, run the host application to send the image:

 ```
 $ python SerialLoader.py image1.png COM52 115200